Call now in confidence immediate help & advice 24/7

 Addiction treatment at a drug and alcohol rehab – particularly residential and inpatient treatment – will take place at a medically supported facility.

-Here, patients can undergo therapy (cognitive and behavioural therapy) while simultaneously being supported and medically supervised by health professionals.
+Here, patients can undergo therapy (cognitive and behavioural therapy) while simultaneously being supported and medically supervised by health professionals at rehab.

-Patients will undergo a thoroughly comprehensive addiction treatment programme, and this will not only help them overcome short term symptoms of addiction, but will help them develop long term habits which can facilitate a healthy lifestyle of sobriety.
+Patients will undergo a thoroughly comprehensive addiction rehab treatment programme, and this will not only help them overcome short-term symptoms of addiction but will help them develop long-term habits which can facilitate a healthy lifestyle of sobriety.

-Patients will achieve this long term lifestyle of physical and mental wellbeing through a range of methods:
+Patients will achieve this long-term lifestyle of physical and mental well-being through a range of methods at rehab:

 • Cognitive and behavioural therapy